xlauko/diploma-thesis/chapters/03-divine.md

 a program location for each thread.
 On the other hand coming up with a good representation of symbolic data may be quite challenging.
-Since \DIVINE aims for bit-precise verification a suitable choice is representation of data by _smt_ formulae [@Bauch14].
+Since \DIVINE aims for bit-precise verification a suitable choice is representation of data by _smt_ bit-vector formulae [@Bauch14].

-\marginpar{ \color{red} TODO introduce smt }
+\marginpar{ \color{red} TODO introduce \SMT }

-Since \SymDIVINE does not support dynamic memory allocation, the representation of symbolic data becomes much more simpler.
-In current state representation of data is done by quantified bit-vector smt formulae.
-For identification of symbolic variables \SymDIVINE uses a names given by function segment on stack and offset of given variable in the corresponding segment.
+\SymDIVINE does not support dynamic memory allocation, hence representation of symbolic data becomes much more simpler.
+In current state representation of data is done by quantified bit-vector \SMT formulae.
+An unambiguous identification of symbolic variables is crucial.
+Therefore \SymDIVINE uses a names given by function segment on stack and offset of given variable in the corresponding segment.

 Besides remembering current values of variables, \SymDIVINE has to keep for some variables previous evaluations (also called generations).
 This happens when